taylorhutchison/taylorhutchison.github.io/_posts/2016-09-18-the-basics-of-grep.markdown

 and leaves the matching directories out of the search.
 Therefore:

 {% highlight bash %}
-grep -rin -exclude-dir=node_modules index.
+grep -rin --exclude-dir=node_modules index.
 {% endhighlight %}

 This would search the current directory recursively for the pattern "index", but exclude the node_modules folder.
 If you have multiple directories you would like to exclude you can wrap the pattern in curly braces and comma-seperate the glob patterns, making sure to not leave spaces between the patterns, for instance:

 {% highlight bash %}
-grep -rin -exclude-dir={node_modules,dist} index .
+grep -rin --exclude-dir={node_modules,dist} index .
 {% endhighlight %}

 ### Conclusion

 I hope you were able to learn something new by reading this.
 It took me a long time to feel comfortable at the command line, and feel confident that I was not going to destroy my system by issuing the wrong command.
 My advice is to practice these commands and other simple commands (which I will cover in another post) and grow incrementally.

-Cheers,
+Cheers
 Taylor Hutchison

 [glob]: http://man7.org/linux/man-pages/man7/glob.7.html